 Galician people were and are very superstitious so they may not deny the fact that their lands once held meigas but they will also not confirm it.
 This way they are not defying luck and staying on the safe side.

-And what about the Camino de Santiago routes?
+Camino de Santiago Route

 Another route to see the charming and astonishing views of Galicia is the Way of Fisterra and Muxía.
 This route starts at Santiago de Compostela and leads the brave pilgrims to the Fisterra Lighthouse.
 This route goes along the Costa da Morte which is where the pre-Roman people believed that souls ascended to heaven.
 It is a big cliff that overlooks the Atlantic Ocean.
 It was also once said to be the last point before the world ended.